expo/expo/docs/versions/unversioned/guides/configuration.md

    - `infoPlist`

-      Arbitrary configuration to add to your standalone app's native Info.plist.
+      Dictionary of arbitrary configuration to add to your standalone app's native Info.plist.
 Applied prior to all other Expo-specific configuration.
 No other validation is performed, so use this at your own risk of rejection from the App Store.

    - `associatedDomains`